daviddassau/CapstoneDavesList/README.md

 - Beauty items that are cruelty-free
 - Food/Grocery items that are organic, and truly made from the best stuff on Earth.

+### What to expect from the app
-The app is an API that users can utilize to find both online and brick-and-mortar companies that specialize in products that are made from 100% recycled material, locally sourced, hand-made, cruelty-free, etc. The information that their search results will give them will be:
+The app serves as a directory that users can utilize to find both online and brick-and-mortar companies that specialize in products that are made from 100% recycled material, locally sourced, hand-made, cruelty-free, etc. The information that their search results will give them will be:
-1. Retailer's name
+- Retailer's name
-2. Retailer's location (if it's online only, where they're based out of)
+- Retailer's location (if it's online only, where they're based out of)
-3. Retailer's website
+- Retailer's website
-4. A short description of what the company does, and the kinds of products they offer.
+- A short description of what the company does, and the kinds of products they offer.